Tuition Payment Questions

 Disbursement generally refers to the application of financial aid payments to a student's FSU bill.
 Some students will end up with a refund after financial aid pays, while many other students might not.
 Students who are expecting a financial aid refund are probably more interested in the refund timeline, so that is what many students think of when asking about "disbursement."

 As a general practice, the refund process generally completes two business days after financial aid posts to the FSU bill and and by then refund checks are usually in the mail and direct deposits have been transferred (though deposit processing times vary by bank).
 Be sure to enroll in direct deposit to get your refund quickly.

 Though financial aid disburses throughout the term, the biggest disbursement dates are planned for the start of term.
 Find these dates and more disbursement information at studentbusiness.fsu.edu.

 When will I get my financial aid refund?

 You will receive a refund if your financial aid award is greater than the charges that can be paid with financial aid on your myFSU bill.

 Be sure to enroll in direct deposit so we know where to send your refund.
 Refunds are sent out two business days after we apply funds to your myFSU bill.

-Please note that deposit processing time varies by bank and some banks might take an extra business day or two to make your direct deposit available to you.
-Find planned refund dates on our calendar.
+Please note that deposit processing times vary by bank and some banks might take an extra business day or two to make your direct deposit available to you.
+Find planned refund dates on the Student Business Services calendar.